 A member who offers insufficient notice of resignation will be paid only through the last day of service.
-In addition, the Board may notify the Commissioner of Education of any tenured teaching staff member who terminates his/her position without having given sixty days written notice to the Board unless the Board approves the tenured teaching staff member's release on shorter notice.
-The Commissioner of Education may suspend the tenured teaching staff member's certificate for not more than one year for failure to give such notice.
+In addition, the Board may notify the Commissioner of Education of any tenured teaching staff member who terminates his/her position without having given sixty days written notice to the Board unless the Board approves the tenured teaching staff member's release on shorter notice and without the express permission of the Board.
+The Commissioner of Education may suspend the tenured teaching staff member's certificate for not more than one year for failure to give such notice eertificate of any such member may be suspended.

 N.J.S.A.
 18A:26-10; 18A:28-8 N.J.A.C.
-6A:9B-4.8
+6A:9-17.9 6A:9B-4.8

-TEACHING STAFF MEMBERS 3144/page 1 of 3 Certification of Tenure Charges
+TEACHING STAFF MEMBERS 3144/page 1 of 3 Certification of Tenure Charges Jun 16